meltano/meltano/docs/src/README.md

-Since a Meltano project is just a directory on your filesystem containing text-based files, you can treat it like any other software development project and benefit from DevOps best practices such as version control, code review, and continuous integration and deployment (CI/CD).
+Since a Meltano project is just a directory on your filesystem containing text-based files, you can treat it like any other software development project and benefit from DataOps best practices such as version control, code review, and continuous integration and deployment (CI/CD).

 You can initialize a new Meltano project using [`meltano init`](/docs/command-line-interface.html#init).